pyranid/pyranid/README.md

 // Pyranid will set autocommit=false for the duration of the transaction if necessary database.transaction(() -> {
   // Pull initial account balances
-  BigDecimal balance1 = database.queryForObject("SELECT balance FROM account WHERE id = 1",
+  BigDecimal balance1 = database.queryForObject("SELECT balance FROM account WHERE id=1",
                                                 BigDecimal.class).get();
-  BigDecimal balance2 = database.queryForObject("SELECT balance FROM account WHERE id = 2",
+  BigDecimal balance2 = database.queryForObject("SELECT balance FROM account WHERE id=2",
                                                 BigDecimal.class).get();

   // Debit one and credit the other